Please read this information very carefully before making an application.

 Can I apply after my period of self-isolation has ended?

-You can make an application claim up to 14 days after your period of self-isolation has ended if you meet the eligibility criteria.
+You must make your application within 28 days from the first day of your self-isolation period if you meet the eligibility criteria.

 Is a Test and Trace support payment taxable?